 - Please ensure that the child protection file is passed to the Designated Safeguarding Lead at the receiving school using a secure method of delivery with Part 1 of this form completed. - ALL CP files should be sent securely and separately from all other files being transferred. - If a CP file contains active concerns regarding the pupil a conversation between DSL's at the sending and receiving establishments should also take place.

-PART 2: Receipt of CP file proforma To be completed by receiving school or college
+To be completed by receiving school or college